 Compiling the participation and achievement of each CSSM student during the initial three weeks of the CISS, the top 15 students are chosen to participate in a more in-depth experience, Immersion, where they can utilize their new knowledge of the cardiovascular system.
 During the CISS Immersion, the high school students are paired with a first year CWRU medical student and spend two days attending classes and anatomy sessions with their mentors.
 The Immersion also includes a patient interview lead by Dr. Haynie.
 Through these experiences, the high school students get a first-hand view of a day in the life of a medical student.
 The mission of the CISS programming is to broaden the exposure of the high school students to the process of becoming a doctor and to the reality of being involved in patient care.
 Ultimately the 15 CSSM students are invited back to CWRU School of Medicine for an Edwards Scholar Dinner which includes the announcement of the current year's Joan C. Edwards Scholarship recipient and information on how to become a future Edwards Scholar.

 Before applying, please review the calendar of events to be sure that you can attend each session.
-All sessions will be held VIRTUALLY via the Zoom platform.
+The Health Education Campus is located at 9501 Euclid Ave, Cleveland, OH 44106 and is within 15 mins walking distance of the Cleveland School of Science and Medicine.
 Attendance at all events is mandatory.
-It is expected that participants arrive on time, have cameras and audio on and actively participate in sessions.
-If you have questions please contact the program manager at email@example.com
+If you have questions please contact the program manager at firstname.lastname@example.org

 Calendar of Events: